-Studying happiness is counter-intuitive.
+Studying happiness seems counter-intuitive.
 My tendency is to think that the more time I spend on studying how to be happy, the less time I’m spending ‘just being’, which is a happy state, isn’t it?
-Yet, I was drawn by two respected sources (a Buddhist teacher and the less respected but still liked Very Bad Wizards podcast), to a super popular Coursera class, taught by Yale professor Laurie Santos, called simply The Science of Well-Being, and thought, “Why not see what the current wisdom is?
-Why not give it a try?”
+Yet, I was drawn by two respected sources (a Buddhist teacher and the less respected Very Bad Wizards podcast), to a popular Coursera class, taught by Yale professor Laurie Santos, called simply The Science of Well-Being, and thought, “Why not give it a try?”

-Especially, why not give it a try when everything about our current technological age tells me we have to learn to operate in ways that go beyond the basic intuitions we trust in.
-I’ve always believed, and certainly everything until now has pointed to this belief as wise, that my own sense of myself is closest to correct, precisely because I do invest in knowing myself, do pay attention to examining my deepest motivations.
-I’ve made daring, dramatic changes in order to line up more authentically with the resulting realizations.
+Everything about our technological age tells me we have to learn to operate in ways that go beyond basic intuitions we trust in.
+Certainly everything until now has pointed to a belief that my own sense of myself is closest to correct, precisely because I do invest in knowing myself, do pay attention to examining deepest motivations.
+I’ve made daring, dramatic changes so as to line up authentically with the resulting realizations.

-What this course offers are upgraded versions of familiar strategies, like gratitude & savoring.
+The course offers upgraded versions of familiar strategies such as gratitude & savoring.

-Doing this intentionally over a few weeks, even though I thought I had a good gratitude game going already, has meant that in most default modes, most modes where I’m switching from one thing to another, I found myself a tiny bit slower to reach for hits of emotion like frustration or judgment.
+Doing this intentionally over a few weeks, even though I thought I had a good gratitude game going already, has meant that in most transitions modes where I’m switching from one thing to another, I have found myself a tiny bit slower to reach for quick hits of emotion like frustration or judgment.

 I come from a background of nurturing greater awareness-in-general, or awareness-for-its-own-sake, as a kind of panacea.
-I’ve figured out by going through myriad painful experiences that experiences are weightier than things, for instance, but it was still really interesting to consider the studied reason behind that: that things more often stick around long enough for us to grow tired of them.
-At least this has been true for me to now.
+I’ve figured out that experiences are weightier than things, for instance, but it was still interesting to consider the studied reason behind that: that things more often stick around long enough for us to grow tired of them.